RomiChan/xgo-cqhttp/README.md

-`xcaddy` - Custom Go-cqhttp Builder
+`xgo-cqhttp` - Custom Go-cqhttp Builder
 ===============================

 This command line tool and associated Go package makes it easy to make custom builds of the [go-cqhttp](https://github.com/Mrs4s/go-cqhttp).